 The concepts of race and ethnicity are so intertwined that it's sometimes hard to tell one from the other.
 Even unwound, the ideas are not as well-defined as many would present them to be.

 The reason for that is simple: Yes, humans are a diverse lot.
 We can look distinctively different.
 We're seen sometimes completely differently.
 We come from different places (though we all, as a species, come from modern-day Ethiopia), and the groups from which we have grown — our families, our clans, our cultures, our nations — all have traveled different paths.
 A wide world of factors have influenced our appearance and our ways of life during thousands of years of evolution and migration.

 Yet all those amazingly diverse peoples don't exist in a vacuum.
 Over all those millennia and all those miles, we've become mixed.
-And we continue to mix.
+And our ethnic backgrounds continue to mix.

 "I think there's a ton of overlap [between the terms ethnicity and race]," says Douglas Hartmann, a professor of sociology at the University of Minnesota and co-author of "Ethnicity and Race: Making Identities in a Changing World" (with sociologist Stephen Cornell).
 "I really think it's difficult to disentangle them.
 And maybe even inappropriate.
 Because all of these categories have elements of identity, self-assertion, culture and heritage.
 But they also have elements of labeling, of stigma, of differential treatment, of power inequality, etc."

 Still, maybe because of some innate need for order — or something more sinister — we continue to define.
 We identify people as this race or that ethnicity.
 We self-identify, too.

 And so it is that these labels become blurry and, at times, inseparable.